-The last choice for the best motherboard for the Ryzen 7 3700X goes to the Asus TUF Gaming Plus, another X570 motherboard.
+The last choice for a good motherboard for a Ryzen 3000 CPU goes to the Asus TUF Gaming Plus, another X570 motherboard.
 Since this motherboard is rocking the best chipset AM4 motherboards can have, you can guess that it has the same great features as all other X570 motherboards.

 Just like the Asus Prime, the TUF Gaming Plus board has very good VRM cooling and power delivery for high core-count CPUs (12+2 Dr. MOS power stages) with a lot of heatsinks and fans that will keep the board running under any OC.

 You get the same dual PCIe 4.0 M.2, Gigabit ethernet, BUT this time you also benefit from having Intel Wireless AC-9260 Wi-Fi 5(802.11ac) with 2×2 MU-MIMO and wide 160MHz channels.

 You can basically drop any AMD AM4 CPU in this X570 motherboard and you will be good no matter what kind of strenuous task you are executing on your PC.

 - Can cool and power any AMD CPU